Maggie Schoolar – Happy Dog Sports Owner and Agility Coach

 I started agility with my Maltese Gus, who changed my life forever.
 The bond that agility created between us strengthened our love and didn’t we have fun!
 I just couldn’t believe how connected you could be to an animal, the intense teamwork and the thrill of competition.
 Now 15 years later, I work with some of the top trainers in the world and bring that focus and insight back to my coaching.
 I love dogs and all of their unique personalities.
 Supporting teams to unleash their full HAPPY potential is my passion.
 Speed Circles baby!

 Gus achieved six Master Agility Championships and was AKC top Maltese for the five years he competed.
 He went from Novice A to MACH in nine months and competed in five AKC Nationals and five AKC Invitationals.
-He was a Challenger competitor and earned his final MACH at Westminster.
+He was an AKC Challenger competitor and earned his final MACH at Westminster.
 Jagger, my first poodle and second agility dog, had a fearful personality and with the joy that we built together in agility he came alive!
-He earned nine Master Agility Championships and competed at Westminster and at six national championships.
-Cher is my current agility dog, she is a fierce competitor and at five years old has earned two Master Agility Championships and has competed at the UKI Open, two AKC Nationals, WAO and EO Tryouts and earned third place at the Purina Incredible Dog Challenge.
+He earned nine AKC Master Agility Championships, competed at Westminster and at six national championships.
+Cher is my current agility dog, she is a fierce competitor and at five years old has earned two AKC Master Agility Championships, a UKI Championship and has competed at the UKI Open, two AKC Nationals, WAO and EO Tryouts and earned third place at the Purina Incredible Dog Challenge.
 She won the Masters Series at the UKI West Coast open and a third place finish in the Games Challenge.
-I can also be found training my first border collie puppy, Elvis.
+I can also now be found training my first border collie puppy, Elvis.
 The addiction is real.